-23 Jan 8 Things Families Wish They Had Known Before Starting Home Care Services
+16 Nov 8 Things Families Wish They Had Known Before Starting Home Care Services

 “I underestimated the emotional connection I would have with my caregiver,” said Beatrice.
 “I didn’t realize how hard it would be to find the right fit,” commented Ben.

-- The home care staff are professionals, not your new best friend: While the family or the patient becoming friends with the caregiver seems like the natural thing to do, it is best to keep things professional.
+The family or the senior loved one may become friends with the caregiver and this seems like the natural thing to do.
+It’s great to have a rapport between the care recipient and the caregiver.
+However, it is best to keep things professional.
 Camaraderie and connection are very important in a situation like this, but there is still some expectation setting and “management” of the caregiver by the family or patient.
-For example, you may need to be direct and upfront about your expectations, but that can be challenging if you and the caregiver are emotionally connected.
+Keep this in mind as you prepare for home care support.
+For example, you may need to be direct and upfront about your expectations.
+That can be challenging if you and the caregiver are emotionally connected.
 When this happens, it can be difficult to correct a problem should one arise.
 Patients have remarked about making these mistakes early on.

 Ultimately, what can happen is that as expectations or understandings need to be corrected, the situation became emotional rather than remaining professional.
 It can be a fine line to manage the dynamics of the caregiver-patient relationship.
 When in doubt, keep discussions related to things that affect you or your loved one’s care or their routines.